 For the last several years, the OSCF State Chess Championship has been the largest chess tournament in the state.
-On April 29-30 of this year, we meet for our 11th annual competition, and we hope you will join us for this fun event and weekend in Seaside, Oregon.
+On April 13 and 14 of this year, we meet for our 13th annual competition, and we hope you will join us for this fun event and weekend in Seaside, Oregon.
 The all-volunteer OSCF board is busily preparing for the event; rules have been drafted, the location secured, trophies are being ordered, and commemorative pins are being designed for players to take home and remember the event by.
-On Friday the 29th, Blitz will be back, fast and furious, while Bughouse will return with bug trophies and Crazy Hats in full madhattery.
+On Friday April 13, Blitz will be back, fast and furious, while Bughouse will return with bug trophies and Crazy Hats in full madhattery.
 And, of course, Saturday will bring high-level competition to the hundreds of scholastic players who travel to Seaside for the day’s rounds.
 You don’t want to be left out of this event!
-Registration will open (keep en eye on OSCF.org) in late February.

 To come, though, you need to be qualified.
 The current list of qualified players can be found here; we will update the qualified player list on a more-or-less a weekly basis through the week before the tournament.
 If you want to qualify and haven’t yet done so, though, here’s what you need: